dan-xiang/dan-xiang.github.io/teaching.md

 In Spring and Fall of 2022, I was an instructor for STAT234: Statistical Models and Methods.

-In Summer of 2022, I was a coach for the theoretical portion of the PhD preliminary exam, meeting weekly with rising second year PhD students.
+In Summer of 2022, I was a coach for the theoretical portion of the PhD preliminary exam, meeting weekly with rising second year PhD students to help prepare for the exam.

 In Winter of 2021, I was a TA for STAT244: Statistical Theory and Methods, taught by Rina Barber.